Law Enforcement Officers Safety Act

 Massachusetts CMR Information

-This page contains information and links to Massachusetts regulations regarding the implementation of the Law Enforcement Officer's Safety Act here in the Commonwealth of Massachusetts.
+This page contains information and links to the Massachusetts regulations regarding the implementation of the Law Enforcement Officer's Safety Act here in the Commonwealth of Massachusetts.

 Briefly, in order for a retired police officer to carry a concealed weapon in accordance with the provisions of the LEOSA, they must: